|Stanley Park||Maplewood Flats||Hastings Park|

 The Wild Bird Trust’s monthly bird survey of Maplewood Flats Conservation Area, North Vancouver is conducted on the first Saturday of each month.
 Meet at 8 a.m. in the parking lot of the Pacific Environment Science Centre, 2645 Dollarton Highway.
 If the gate is closed, park adjacent to the highway.
 For details, please contact Janice Wilson, Bird Survey Co-ordinator at 778-279-3216.
 On the second Saturday of each month you’re welcome to join Al and Jude Grass for a nature walk starting at 10 a.m.

 This bird survey of The Terra Nova Natural Area in Richmond is conducted on the third Saturday of each month.
-Meet in the Terra Nova parking lot at 8 a.m.
+Meet at the nature reserve parking lot at the west end of Westminster Highway, west of No. 1 Road at 7 a.m.
+(April-September); 8 a.m.
 (October-March) or 7 a.m.
-(April-September).
-For details please contact the co-ordinator, Eric Greenwood at 604-737-4724.
-The nature reserve is at the west end of Westminster Highway, west of No.1 Road.
+Led by Eric Greenwood.

 On the third Sunday of each month at Everett Crowley Park in southeast Vancouver.
 Meet at 0830 year-round at the main entrance on Kerr Street south of 63rd Avenue (near the top of the hill from Southeast Marine Drive).
 The walk generally takes approximately two hours.
 Contact Margo Padgham.